 We’re drawn to Bonanza, the legendary TV Western based on the well-off Cartwright family and their one-thousand square mile Ponderosa Ranch, the site of the Comstock Silver Lode, during and after the Civil War.
 The beloved TV series created by David Dortort is based on the adventures of Ben Cartwright and his three sons as they run and defend their ranch while helping the surrounding community in and around the area of Virginia City, Nevada, bordering Lake Tahoe.
 Set in the 1860s, Bonanza starred Lorne Greene, Dan Blocker, Michael Landon, Pernell Roberts (who left after six seasons), and later David Canary and Mitch Vogel.
-The show was known for presenting moral dilemmas and how they overcame them.
+NBC’s longest-running western was known for presenting moral dilemmas and how they overcame them.

 Bonanza chronicled the weekly adventures of the Cartwright family, headed by the thrice-widowed patriarch Ben Cartwright (Lorne Greene).
 He had three sons, each by a different wife: the eldest was the urbane architect Adam Cartwright (Pernell Roberts) who built the ranch house; the second was the warm and lovable giant Eric “Hoss” Cartwright (Dan Blocker), and the youngest was the hotheaded and impetuous Joseph or “Little Joe” (Michael Landon).

 1. Lorne Greene as Ben Cartwright

 Canadian actor and musician Lorne Greene landed the role of Ben Cartwright, the widowed patriarch of the clan.
 In 2007, a TV Guide survey listed Cartwright as TV’s #2 favorite father.
 Greene died in 1987 at the age of 72 due to complications from pneumonia, but not before appearing in numerous TV shows and films throughout his career.
 Ben Cartwright an amazing TV dad!

 2. Not Another Idiot Father